SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ## Evolution

 Some DxMs are considered core modules created using the DxM technology.
-These are known as "DMs".
-DMs are treated differently from other DxMs during upgrades.
-While other DxMs are only updated if they have already been installed, a DM will always be installed or updated with an upgrade.
+These are known as "DcMs" (DataMiner Core Modules).
+DcMs are treated differently from DxMs during upgrades.
+While DxMs are only updated if they have already been installed, a DcMs will always be installed or updated with an upgrade.

 DxMs depend on a minimum version of the core software.
 This is indicated in the Admin app.
 When you install updates, the latest compatible update will be automatically selected.